arekbee/freeflora.net/README.md

 -   Plug in the USB keyboard and the USB WiFi module
 -   Don't forget the HDMI cable for your screen and power on the Pi

-After some seconds you will notice the boot loader on the screen.
+After some seconds you will notice the boot finished on the screen.

 ### Configure Raspbian!